pmocal/alligator-zest/README.md

 That should look good to you!

-Now, let's look at the template section of this file.
+Take a look at the template section of `App.vue`.
+Here is how it looks right now:

 ```html
 <template>